 Pirate ships worked out payment schedules for various types of injuries (e.g., a lost hand would receive a hook as a replacement and 100 pieces of gold).
 In addition to being compensated, injured crew members were allowed to remain on board and were offered less strenuous duty.
 As such, the first return-to-work program was created!

-Today, employers purchase work comp coverage from insurance companies – similar to how you buy personal auto or home insurance – and the policy protects employees who work for that employer.
-If someone gets hurt on the job, the insurance company pays for lost wages, medical benefits, such as doctors’ appointments and medications, and other benefits to the employee.
+Today, employers purchase workers’ comp coverage from insurance companies – similar to how you buy personal auto or home insurance – and the policy protects teammates who work for that employer.
+If someone gets hurt on the job, the insurance company pays for lost wages, medical benefits, such as doctors’ appointments and medications, and other benefits to the teammate.

 That’s workers’ compensation.
 And it’s something our company has provided with excellence for more than 100 years.